stgm/scientific-programming-1/python/functions/30 Functions.md

 ## Style and design

 Using functions improves readability of your code.
-With a well-chosen name for each function you can easily gain an overview of that the code is meant to do as a whole.
+With a well-chosen name for each function you can easily gain an overview of what the code is meant to do as a whole.
 It allows you to first quickly read all function names of a program before having to try and comprehend the functional code.

 Functions can also be expedient when you repeatedly have to use a more or less identical piece of code.
 Often times when you catch yourself copy pasting parts of your own code, you can better spend some time to find a way to efficiently reuse the code your copying by defining a function!